 The APSA Departmental Services Program assists political science teaching, scholarship, and service by providing resources for department chairs; data and reports on the profession; forums for departments to address common issues; and services for chairs, faculty, and students.
-A list of all APSA member departments can be found here.

-New Department Member Benefits!
+Department Member Benefits!

-- Resource Guide for Department Chairs: A new resource guide with 30+ pages of links to articles and information for chairs of political science departments.
+- Resource Guide for Department Chairs: A resource guide with 30+ pages of links to articles and information for chairs of political science departments.
 Now available to member department chairs here.

 - Virtual Campus Visits: On-demand webinars for departmental members and their faculty and students on a select range of topics, including: diversity and inclusion, research and data on the discipline, non-academic career paths for PhDs, media communications training for faculty, and more!
 Email us for more information.

 - Department Profiles: Increase your department’s visibility!
 Have your department profiled on Political Science Now.
 Please submit your information here.
-We have also posted a list of all APSA member departments.

 - Discount on the Department Chair journal: Department members qualify to receive 20% off this Wiley journal.
 Email [email protected] for the discount code.